ValensioLeonard/Bangkit_Final_Capstone_Vivere/Machine_Learning/README.md

 To replicate the steps in the notebook, you will need the teeth dataset for the model training purposes.

-Our team collected images from Google with "[Caries]"(https://drive.google.com/drive/u/1/folders/1IL0Anoxw_7Y2V2zFRudvbuzhjPmFV07O) and "[Health Teeth]"(https://drive.google.com/drive/u/1/folders/1LCD6Ijzb5waSAdM51o_xAspucnGce6hk) keywords.
+Our team collected images from Google with [Caries](https://drive.google.com/drive/u/1/folders/1IL0Anoxw_7Y2V2zFRudvbuzhjPmFV07O) and [Health Teeth](https://drive.google.com/drive/u/1/folders/1LCD6Ijzb5waSAdM51o_xAspucnGce6hk) keywords.

 ## Preprocessing on the dataset